 Geisha - "the champagne of the coffee world"

-El Mirador - Geisha is a floral and elegant coffee, with citrus notes and flavors of ripe fruit and strawberries.
+El Mirador - Geisha is a fresh and complex coffee, with citrus notes and flavors of raspberry and caramel.
 This is a more fruity geisha as it is berry-dried.

 Geisha is a rare and relatively young bean type that is highly sought after.
 Many consider it to be the most interesting in the coffee world in terms of flavor intensity and complexity.